hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 {% include tip.html content="To get a full list of supported `ogr` drivers (e.g., for `DXF`, `ESRIJSON`, `GPS`, `PDF`, `SQLite`, `XLSX`, and many more), [download the script `get_ogr_drivers.py`](https://github.com/hydro-informatics/material-py-codes/raw/master/geo/get_ogr_drivers.py) from the course repository (script available during courses only)." %}

 ## Create a new shapefile {#create}
-The `ogr` module also enables creating a new point, line or polygon shapefile.
+The `ogr` module also enables creating a new point, line, or polygon shapefile.
 The following code block defines a function for creating a shapefile, where the optional keyword argument `overwrite` is used to control whether an existing shapefile with the same name should be overwritten (default: `True`).
 The command `shp_driver.CreateDataSource(SHP-FILE-DIR)` creates a new shapefile and the rest of the function adds a layer to the shapefile if the optional keyword arguments `layer_name` and `layer_type` are provided.
-Both optional keywords must be *string*s, where `layer_name` can be any name for the new layer. `layer_type` must be either `"point"`, `"line"`, or `"polygon"` to create a point, (poly)line, or polygon shapefile respectively.
-The function uses the `geometry_dict` dictionary to assign the correct `ogr.SHP-TYPE` to the layer.
+Both optional keywords must be *strings*, where `layer_name` can be any name for the new layer. `layer_type` must be either `"point"`, `"line"`, or `"polygon"` to create a point, (poly)line, or polygon shapefile, respectively.
+The function uses the `geometry_dict` *dictionary* to assign the correct `ogr.SHP-TYPE` to the layer.
 There are more options for extending the `create_shp(...)` function listed on [*pcjerick*'s github pages](https://pcjericks.github.io/py-gdalogr-cookbook/geometry.html).

 ```python